Edited by: Keri Stooksbury

 As always, the Singapore Airlines crew were truly 5-star, and in my opinion arguably the best in the business.
 The food was phenomenal, there’s an over-the-top selection of Champagnes the entire time (Dom and Krug!), and you can’t fault the spacious and comfortable seat (and lie-flat bed)!

 Singapore Suites…man, you’ve got to try it!
-The good thing is, you can transfer from any of the 4 flexible point systems (Chase, Amex, Citi, Marriott) to pull off this experience, and you really don’t need as many points as you might think.
+The good thing is the program is a Chase transfer partner, Amex transfer partner, Citi transfer partner, and Marriott transfer partner) to pull off this experience, and you really don’t need as many points as you might think.
 So book that trip, sit back, relax, and enjoy!

 For rates and fees of The Platinum Card® from American Express, click here.

 How do you earn enough points to fly Singapore Suites?

 Singapore Airlines is a transfer partner of Chase Ultimate Rewards, Amex Membership Rewards, Marriott Points and Citi ThankYou Points.
 For this trip, I earned Chase Ultimate Rewards points by using their cards and transferred them to my Singapore KrisFlyer account to make the booking.